London, United Kingdom

 The Thames Tideway Tunnel is the largest infrastructure project ever undertaken by the UK water industry.
 It is essential to tackling overflows from London’s Victorian sewers into the Thames for at least the next 100 years.
 The project will create over 4,000 sustainable jobs and another 5,000 indirectly.
 It will also offer hundreds of local apprenticeships and work placements, leaving a lasting legacy in the heart of London.

 Collaboration is a key factor for successful delivery.
-We have established a Procurement Alliance, in collaboration with Thames Water, the different Main Works Contractors, and the System Integrator (our sister company Amey) to ensure that a best-for-project approach is consistently followed.
+We have established a Procurement Alliance, in collaboration with Thames Water, the different Main Works Contractors, and the System Integrator (Amey) to ensure that a best-for-project approach is consistently followed.
 This effective approach to risk management and mitigation ensures that the project is delivered to the highest standards.

 - Consistent approach to design optimisation and value engineering to reduce cost and improve efficiency